themeteorchef/building-an-rsvp-system/README.md

 #### Tutorial: Building an RSVP System

 In this tutorial, we'll learn how to build a simple RSVP system using Meteor and React.
-We'll learn how to create a collection of events, and invitees to events, and send
+We'll learn how to create a collection of events, and invitees to events, and send invitations to users

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/building-an-rsvp-system)